University Catalog 2024-2025

 • Narrative statement of professional and personal objectives (in English, 300 words).

-• Language proficiency as determined by a writing sample and a speaking sample in the target language (French or Spanish)
+• Language proficiency as determined by a writing sample and a speaking sample in the target language (French, Spanish or English - for TESOL).

 • Some applicants may be given provisional admittance.
 Students admitted provisionally must complete at least 9 hours of 500-level courses in the target language, earning grades of B or higher in order to receive full graduate standing.